Clip Tool Browser Extension

 To install the RecipeSage browser extension, you'll need to be using a browser that supports WebExtensions.
 At the time of writing, this includes Firefox and Google Chrome.

+If you're using Firefox, 📱 click here.
 If you're using Google Chrome, 📱 click here.
-If you're using Firefox, 📱 click here.

 Signing In and Getting Started

-Using the Clip Tool
+Using the Interactive Clip Tool

 After you're done filling in the desired fields, press the "Save" button.
 A popup notification will let you know if the recipe saved successfully or not.
 If the recipe saved successfully, you'll receive a popup with a link to open the recipe in the full view.